memgraph/docs/docs/import-data/csv-import-tool.md

 </TabItem>
 </Tabs>

-After preparing the files above, you can import the dataset using the CSV importer tool.
+After preparing the files above, you can import the dataset using the CSV Import tool.

 <Tabs
   groupId="platform"